Seed Funding provides early-stage startups with the monetary support that can help transform them into successful businesses.

 In such a situation you could go for angel investors or venture capital funding.
 Once the source is decided you then need to choose among the different interested investors.

-Continuing the earlier example of your business idea being that of a software.
+Continuing the earlier example of your business idea being that of software.
 You could look into angel investors or venture capitalists who are known to fund technology-based companies.

 You might have an amazing idea but if you cannot put it across in an impactful way you will not be able to get an investor.
 What makes a seed funding pitch deck extremely important is that it is usually the first impression of your business idea.